SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.wrap.md

 **Type:** class

-The `alaio.wrap` system contract allows block producers to bypass authorization checks or run privileged actions with 15/21 producer approval and thus simplifies block producers superuser actions.
+The `alaio.wrap` system contract grants block producers the ability to pass authorization checks or bypass privileged actions with 15/21 prodcuer approval and consequently clarifies block producers superuser actions.
 It also makes these actions easier to audit.

-It does not give block producers any additional powers or privileges that do not already exist within the ALAIO based blockchains.
-As it is implemented, in an ALAIO based blockchain, 15/21 block producers can change an account's permissions or modify an account's contract code if they decided it is beneficial for the blockchain and community.
-However, the current method is opaque and leaves undesirable side effects on specific system accounts, and thus the `alaio.wrap` contract solves this matter by providing an easier method of executing important governance actions.
+Block producters are not given any additional powers or privileges that do not already exist with the ALAIO based blockchains.
+While it is being implemented, in an ALAIO based blockchain, 15/21 block producers can alter an account's permissions or change an account's contract code if they deemed it is advantageous for the blockchain and community.
+On the other hand, the residing method is opaque and leaves unwanted side effects of certain system accounts, and thus the `alaio.wrap` contract resolves this issue by providing a simpler method of following through with important governance actions.

-The only action implemented by the `alaio.wrap` system contract is the `exec` action.
-This action allows for execution of a transaction, which is passed to the exec method in the form of a packed transaction in json format via the 'trx' parameter and the `executer` account that executes the transaction.
+Only one actions is implemented by the `alaio.wrap` system contract and that is the `exec` actions. the actions permits for execution of a transaction, which is passed to the exec method in the configuration of a packed transaction in json form through the 'trx' parameter and the `executer` account that executes the arrangement.
 The same `executer` account will also be used to pay the RAM and CPU fees needed to execute the transaction.

 ## exec